microsoft/BotBuilder-Samples/experimental/generation/readme.md

 - Cancel
 - Confirmation

+**Ready to [Get Started][start]?** If not, keep reading for more information.

 We welcome your feedback as we work through this feature - see the [Feedback](#feedback) section for details on how you can help shape the future of this tool.

 ## Overview

 The `bf-generate` plugin is an experimental plugin for the `bf cli` tool that generates adaptive dialog assets.
-The overall workflow for generation is (see [Get started][start] for detailed instructions):
+The overall workflow for generation is (see [Get Started][start] for detailed instructions):

 1. Define your [schema](#schema-file) with optional extensions.
 2. Generate your dialog assets using [dialog:generate][bf-generate].
-3. Test the generated assets in your own runtime using Bot Framework adaptive dialogs, or use the [runbot][runbot] runtime if you use standard Bot Framework SDK components.
+3. Test the generated assets in your own runtime using Bot Framework adaptive dialogs, or use the [RunBot][runbot] runtime if you use standard Bot Framework SDK components.
 4. You can modify the generated assets using [Visual Studio Code][vscode] which supports IntelliSense and validation according to your runtime schema.
 Eventually you will also be able to edit using [Bot Framework Composer][composer].
 5. **Coming soon** If you change your schema you can update the generated assets using the `--integrate` option.

 There are three key components to understand, which are outlined below.

 ### Schema file

-A JSON schema file defines the properties your bot needs to collect, and (optionally) the entity definitions (defined either in the templates or a [LUIS pre-built entitie][luis-prebuilt] those properties map to.
+A JSON schema file defines the properties your bot needs to collect, and (optionally) the entity definitions those properties map to.
-Schemas are specified using [JSON Schema][JSONSchema].
+Schemas are written using [JSON Schema][JSONSchema].
 You can use the normal mechanisms including `$ref` and `allOf` which will be resolved into a single schema.

 For additional information see: